rtyle/autobolt/README.txt

 	git commit -m 'esp-idf-tools'

 # esp-prog - motorbrainz 1.0

+	# the USB to serial converter on the TinyPICO NANO
+	# collides with that on the esp-prog
+	# the CP2104 chip and its auto reset transistors must be removed

 	# cable between JTAG and PROG headers on esp-prog and motorbrainz boards